Royal Montreal Regiment: Second World War

-The Royal Montreal Regiment (Machine Gun) embarked for the Great Britain on 7 December 1939.
-On 28 July 1944, the First Army Headquarters Defence Company (Royal Montreal Regiment), CASF, landed in France as a unit of First Canadian Army troops, and it continued to serve in North West Europe until the end of the war.
+The Royal Montreal Regiment (Machine Gun) embarked for Great Britain on 7 December 1939.
+On 28 July 1944, the First Army Headquarters Defence Company (Royal Montreal Regiment), CASF, landed in France as a unit of First Canadian Army troops, and it continued to serve in northwest Europe until the end of the war.
 The overseas battalion disbanded on 30 September 1945.

 On 24 May 1944, a sub-unit of the regiment, designated as the No. 9 Defence and Employment Platoon (Royal Montreal Regiment), CIC, CASF, was mobilized in England.
-On 27 June 1944, it landed in France as a unit of First Canadian Army troops, and it continued to serve in North West Europe until the end of the war.
+On 27 June 1944, it landed in France as a unit of First Canadian Army troops, and it continued to serve in northwest Europe until the end of the war.
 This overseas platoon disbanded on 16 October 1945.